Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

 \section{A Theoretical Model of Institutional Leeway}

-To study the impact of redistricting reforms and processes, we first develop a standardized set of 14 institutional features that capture the most important actors in the congressional redistricting processes of the states.
-We collect the data on these features so that it is possible to compare redistricting processes consistently across states, despite the differences in laws and bodies governing redistricting in each state.
+To study the impact of redistricting reforms and processes, we must first address the problem of \emph{treatment complexity}.
+We develop a standardized set of 14 institutional features that capture the most important actors in congressional redistricting processes across states.
+We collect data on these features so that it is possible to compare redistricting processes consistently across states, despite the differences in the laws and bodies governing redistricting in each state.
+This step corresponds to the left top corner of Figure~\ref{fig-analysis-proc}.

-Next, we develop a sequential redistricting game to summarize these features in a theoretically informed manner.
+Using this data, we develop a sequential redistricting game to summarize these features in a theoretically informed manner (see the ``treatment'' box of Figure~\ref{fig-analysis-proc}).
 Specifically, we use the Nash equilibrium of this game as a one-dimensional measure of the institutional leeway political actors have over the partisan lean of the resulting redistricting plan.
 Finally, we empirically validate the proposed measure by demonstrating that it is not particularly sensitive to model specification and predicts redistricting outcomes well.

+We emphasize that the proposed measure is a theoretically motivated summary of our high-dimensional treatment variable of interest.
+Since this measure does not use outcome variables, we are able to apply standard causal inference methodology to adjust for observed and unobserved confounding factors.